tjscollins/axe-crawler/README.md

 When axe-crawler finishes crawling through the domain to the specified depth (default: 5), or when it stops finding new links, it then uses selenium, chrome-driver, and axe-core to open a headless Chrome browser and test each link in the queue for accessibility at each specified viewPort resolution (default: mobile, tablet\_vertical, tablet\_horizontal, and desktop).

 Each url found will be visited a total of once + the number of viewPorts specified (default: 5 times total).
 In order to avoid overloading servers the selenium driven requests are done synchronously rather than asynchronously.

-*Please be considerate in your use of this or any web scraping tool.
-Don't point it at other people's domains without permission.
-It is recommended to use this tool on testing/staging servers rather than production servers for obvious reasons.*

 ## Configuration